Kuwait Tower [OKKK_TWR]

 -

-All Controllers should bare the ability to read weather and make an assessment on what the active runway in use should be.
+All Controllers should bear the ability to read weather and make an assessment on what the active runway in use should be.
 Additional information of reading METAR information can be found under the vMATS.

 3.1.1 Runway Change

-If the TWR Controller deems it necessary to change the active runway due to a change in wind direction this should be coordinated with all controllers above and below as this changes departure and arrival clearances.
+If the Tower Controller deems it necessary to change the active runway due to a change in wind direction this should be coordinated with all controllers above and below as this changes departure and arrival clearances.
 This should not be done suddenly, it must be carefully coordinated.
 The Approach Controller and Tower Controller will carefully select which aircraft is the last aircraft to land prior to the runway change.

 This process is the same with the DLV or GMC Controller if an aircraft is already taxing to the active runway prior to runway change it may be less disruptive to allow the aircraft to depart if they can accept the tailwind.
 Aircraft can be re-issued with a departure clearance.